-Any instructional curriculum on the topic of female modesty generally emphasize proper coverage of the bustline.
+Any instructional curriculum on the topic of female modesty addresses proper coverage of the bust.
 The reasoning is that male observers who wish to maintain a high standard of morality are undesirably affected by women in public who wear clothing that emphasizes this area.
 This is no news, really, since modern fashion exploits cleavage for its sex appeal and sales power.
 Some surveys have even suggested that men view women with naturally smaller breasts, regardless of what the women are wearing, to be smarter, more moral and more modest than those naturally gifted with a larger shape!
-Data like that suggests to me that society needs re-education about the realistic shape of a woman.
+Data like that suggests that society needs re-education about the realistic shape of a woman.

 Along the lines of this topic, below is a copy of a letter I wrote to Jaclyn Cosgrove who authored a May 27, 2012 article in The Oklahoman titled, "Breast reduction surgery may relieve pains."
 My view is that supportive bras and societal acceptance of large breasts, rather than surgery, should be the alternative for all but a very few cases.